zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Mandy says, “Everybody drinks and parties in the ba ck of a limo.
 Why else would they have a wet bar?”
 A “wet bar” is usually a smal l counter, a small piece of furniture that has a small sink in it, used to mix alcoholic drinks.
 Now remember, these kids are in high school, and of course they s houldn’t be drinking, legally, if they are in high school.
 Theo says, “Well we should n’t be drinking out of it,” meaning we shouldn’t be taking drinks out of this w et bar.

 Mandy says, “The chauffeur doesn’t know what we’re doing back here.
 The partition is up and it’s soundproof.”
 The “chauffeu r” (chauffeur) is the person whose job it is to drive the car – in this case, to  drive the limousine.
-The “partition” (partition) is the thing that divides t he place where the driver is and those in the other part of the limousine, in the ba ck part of the limousine.
+The “partition” (partition) is the thing that divides the place where the driver is and those in the other part of the limousine, in the ba ck part of the limousine.
 A partition is anything that divides a room or a spac e into two different sections.

 “The partition is up,” Mandy says, meaning that the re is something like a wall between where the chauffeur is, the driver is, and where they are sitting, so the driver can’t see them.
 Mandy also says that this pa rticular partition is “soundproof” (soundproof).
 If something is soundpro of, you can’t hear what’s on the other side of it.
 Theo says, “But he could hear  us on the intercom system.”
 An “intercom (intercom) system” is a system that allow s you to talk to people in another room of a house or a building, usually one that is at a distance from where you are.